fusioncharts/dev_centre_docs/getting-started/react/export-charts-using-react.md

 1. Include the necessary libraries and components using `import`.
 For example, `react-fusioncharts`, `fusioncharts`, etc.

+2. Include the `ExcelExport` module to export chart data in XLSX format.

-2. Store the chart configuration in a JSON object.
+3. Store the chart configuration in a JSON object.
 In the JSON object:

    - Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
    - Set the width and height of the chart in pixels.